shreyashisatpathi/activity-scheduler/README.md

 ### `pnpm install`
 ### `pnpm start`

+# Add API Key
+## Re-name env.example file to .env and add your open-whather api key

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.